-No on-premise ADC can truly prevent a DDoS attack!
+No on-premises ADC can truly prevent a DDoS attack!
 For this you need a powerful CDN.
-What ADCs do provide is on-premise SSL and WAF security, as well as application specific DoS attack prevention.
+What ADCs do provide is on-premises SSL and WAF security, as well as application specific DoS attack prevention.

 It is important to have both requirements met, and this is where a CDN shines.
 They provide a large amount of security, and they often provide DDoS protection completely free.

 Why can ADCs not prevent distributed denial of service?
 They are within your infrastructure.
 So if you have a 10Gbe link and are getting 100Gbe of traffic, even if Snapt mitigated the attack your pipe is full!

 ADCs do provide DoS protection though against more focused attacks against your website.
 For example, Slowloris, or a port exhaustion attack.